Shyam Saran Negi, independent India’s first voter, dies at 106

 Kinnaur Deputy Commissioner Abid Hussian Sadiq said that Negi will be cremated with full state honours, according to PTI.

-Himachal Pradesh Chief Minister Jairam Ramesh offered his condolence to Negi’s family.
+Himachal Pradesh Chief Minister Jairam Thakur offered his condolence to Negi’s family.

 He said the thought of Negi exercising his right to vote a few days ago will always make him emotional.